-As you will see, your answers to our questionnaire do lead us to the positive conclusion that there is indeed a set of common features that could serve to draft a working definition of what constitutes an UBIAS.
-Yet having said that, we need to be aware, at the same time, of the specific differences and dissimilarities existing between our institutes - and the conference will give us ample opportunity to discuss them in great detail.
+As you will see, your answers to our questionnaire do lead us to the positive conclusion that there is indeed a set of common features that could serve to draft a working definition of what constitutes an UB-IAS.
+Yet, having said that, we need to be aware, at the same time, of the specific differences and dissimilarities existing between our institutes - and the next three days will give us ample opportunity to discuss them in great detail.